wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/reduce-risk-simplify-discovery-audit-process/includes/10-summary-resources.md

 Now that you’ve reviewed this module, you should be able to:

-- Understand how to identify and take action on critical insider risks with Microsoft 365
+- Understand how to identify and take action on critical insider risks with Microsoft 365.
-- Understood how to use Advanced audit and advanced eDiscovery to quickly and efficiently find relevant data
+- Understand how to use Advanced audit and advanced eDiscovery to quickly and efficiently find relevant data.

 ## Learn more